COMP90082-2023-SM2/AQ-Redback/README.md

 # AQ-Redback

+## Structure of folders
+├── docs/ # This folder contains documentation and project artifacts
+├── src/  # This folder contains src code
+└── README.md

 ## Development Processes && Specifications
 To ensure standardization of development and improve teamwork.
 Please observe the following:
 * **Set Up Branching Strategy**: Generally, you can consider creating a **main branch (typically named main or master)** and **development branches**.
 The **main branch** can hold **stable versions**, while **development branches** are used for team members to work on specific features.
 This helps avoid making direct changes to the main branch and reduces potential conflicts.